Nestarneal/favorite_vim_config/README.md

 # favorite_vim_config
-The setup steps to construct the environment of vim that I preferred and the vimrc file
+This repository is just for personal use.
+I'll add some steps to setup the environment for vim.
+Including the basic setup, plugins, themes, and some personally preferred settings in vimrc.